rackerlabs/docs-developer-blog/_posts/2018-05-04-Modern-supply-chain-made-simple-by-cloud-infrastructure.md

 Following are some key benefits of the modern supply chain in the cloud:

-- low investments
+- Low investments
-- subscription-based pricing (pay-as-you-use)
+- Subscription-based pricing (pay-as-you-use)
-- integration with other IT solutions
+- Integration with other IT solutions
-- fast/flexible deployments
+- Fast/flexible deployments

 End-to-end steps of supply-chain management are tremendously simplified by the cloud infrastructure.
 The following processes, some of which were explored in